 Indigenous peoples and healing practices have always been of great interest to Grace and so she was delighted to be personally asked to a Marae in New Zealand in the early nineties where she was formerly welcomed into the Maori spirit of healing at a specially held ceremony.
 She has also enjoyed special relationships with various indigenous Australian tribal peoples and has an interest in cross cultural healing practises.

-A grandmother of three and mother of 4 children – now in their mid to late twenties, Grace delights in her family, her life and … her vocation!
+A grandmother of five and mother of 4 children – now in their mid to late 30s, Grace delights in her family, her life and … her vocation!
 Although her medical situation has created many personal and physical limitations – her work reminds us about the tenacity we can all display when our life is threatened.

 Adjusted to fighting her battles alone and not looking for a relationship, Grace was visiting her mentor and colleague, Ilana Rubenfeld, In Oregon, USA.
 It was Valentine’s Day 2007 when Ilana threw Grace a magazine to read. it fell open on an article about restorative justice written by her old PE teacher, Pip Cornall, from Geelong High School in Australia. (class of 1970)